Jack Simons: Early life

 Simons was born at Clare, South Australia to Thomas Simons, a currier, and Margaret Simons, née Henry, a schoolteacher.
 In about 1896 he arrived at Fremantle, Western Australia where he worked for a tinsmith.
 He developed an interest in labour issues with a strong belief in nationalist policies as well as becoming a prominent advocate against conscription.
 At 6 ft 4 in he was confident and charismatic and developed strong debating skills.

 Australian rules football Administrator

 He was secretary of the Western Australian Football League from 1905 to 1914 and in 1905 established the Young Australia Football League.
 The same year together with Lionel Boas, the YAFL was renamed to become the Young Australia League which aimed to promote healthy outdoor activities for Western Australian youth, particularly boys.
 The organisation flourished for many years and expanded to other states.
 Simons was referred to by YAL members as "Boss Simons".

+Simons was West Australia's delegate to the Australasian Football Council in the 1900s and 1910s.

 Simons acted as tour manager for most representative teams including the West Australian team.

 Simons promotional work led to the establishment of Australian rules football in the United States and Canada, the first Australian national team to tour overseas and the first two national teams dedicated to the sport to tour Australia.